How Does LendingTree Get Paid?

 TD Bank vs. OnDeck

-If your business needs money today — with no time to wait for slow bankers — consider OnDeck.
+If your business needs money today, consider OnDeck.
 It’s much more transparent about its lending requirements, so you’ll have a better idea right away whether your business is likely to be approved or not.

-If you are approved, lines of credit are available to use immediately, and loans up to $100,000 can be funded within the same day.
-Of course, you’ll pay a price for this convenience, though, in the form of much higher interest rates.
+If you are approved, lines of credit are available to use immediately, and loans up to $400,000 can be funded within the same day.
+You’ll pay a price for this convenience, though, in the form of much higher interest rates.

 TD Bank vs. Capital One

 Capital One was the top-ranked bank in J.D.
-Power’s 2024 survey of overall customer satisfaction for small business banking, outranking TD Bank, which was ranked 10th.
+Power’s 2025 survey of overall customer satisfaction for small business banking, outranking TD Bank, which was ranked 8th.
+That makes it a stronger option for folks looking for better customer service — provided you qualify for financing.